grain-lang/grain-lang.org/src/stdlib/pervasives.md

 title: Pervasives
 ---

 This module is automatically imported into every Grain program.
 You can think of it as the global environment.
+Although it is automatically imported, it can still be imported manually.

 ```grain
 import Pervasives from 'pervasives'